Nmalsha/Symfony-SnowTickes/README.md

 - 2 Modify the .env document with your Database and e mail parameters
 - 3 Open your console in the repository and install the dependencies using composer install ->
 - 4 Create your database using php bin/console doctrine:database:create
-- 5 Then loard the datafxture using php bin/console doctrine:fixtures:load ->
+- 5 Then loard the datafixtures using php bin/console doctrine:fixtures:load ->
 - 6 Start the server using php bin/console server:run ->
+  \_7 Start mailhog server /.MailHog_linux_amd64